 With continuous support from the physiotherapist, you’ll eventually meet your recovery goals.
 All along the process, the physiotherapist will observe and record progress made in the recovery process.

 Physiotherapy Treatment Techniques for Stroke Patients

 Physiotherapists employ a wide range of treatment techniques to help stroke patients regain normal use of their limbs and muscles.
-Here are some the common treatment techniques used by physiotherapists on stroke patients:
+Here are some common treatment techniques used by physiotherapists on stroke patients:

 • Strength training exercises.
 Medical evidence proves that strength training can significantly improve the functioning of the upper limbs while reducing pain on a patient suffering from a stroke.

 • Orthotics.
 This is a form of therapy that uses wrist-hand motions.
 It is as effective as manual exercises in helping stroke patients improve coordination and regain lost movements in their hands and arms.
 When a patient uses orthosis therapy for a long time, he or she may require appropriate treatment to prevent additional problems such as clenched fist and ADL issues.

 • Gaming therapy.
 Computer gaming exercises that are goal-oriented have been proven to reduce impairment in the upper limbs in patients who have survived a stroke.

 • Virtual Reality therapy.
 Virtual reality is quite effective in recovery from impaired upper limbs and other motor-related disabilities.